Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/access-dbt-insights.md

 ## Considerations
 - <Constant name="query_page" /> uses your development credentials to query.
 You have the ability to query against any object in your data warehouse that is accessible using your development credentials.
 - Every Jinja function uses [`defer --favor-state`](/reference/node-selection/defer) to resolve Jinja.
-- Coming soon: The ability to select the environment you use to resolve your `refs`.

 <!-- this can move to another page -->